Easy steps, build video, and printable plans for this beautiful wooden DIY Play Kitchen for Kids with lots of fun additions kids love!

 The middle piece should be centered on the plywood behind it.
 Finish off that framing with 2 – 1″ x 2″ pieces at the middle drawers.

 Next, we can add base moulding to 3 sides along the bottom of the kitchen.
 I cut 45-degree angles for the corners with my Miter Saw for these.
 Glue and brad nail this moulding too.

 Step Three – Build Frame for Seating Area

 Use 2″ x 2″ lumber for the 2 legs on the seating area.
 Connect those with 1″ x 2″ lumber using pocket holes and glue.
 In the pictures I only built a 3-sided frame here.
 But the printable plans use 4.

 I think it would be stronger with the support of a 4th board.

 Attach the Frame for the Seating Area to the Kitchen with glue and brad nails.
 Again, I used pocket holes in the picture, but by adding a 4th side to the plans, you can create a very strong connection with the glue and nails.

-Step Four – Attach Back and Make the Counter for this Kids Play Kitchen DIY Woodworking Plan
+Step Four – Attach Back and Counter for the DIY Kids Kitchen Playset

 Once the sink opening is cut, you can apply edge banding around the outside of the counter top.
 You can see how I cut the hole for the sink and applied edge banding in the video.